-A 88-key piano keyboard has slightly more than 7 octaves, with 3 notes in the 0 octave, and 1 note in the 8th octave.
+A standard 88-key piano has slightly more than 7 octaves, with 3 notes in the 0 octave, and 1 note in the 8th octave.

 The Middle C Note on a Piano Keyboard

-Now that you know where the middle C is on a piano keyboard, let’s get familiar with the staff & clefs and learn to how to read and write music.
+Now that you know where the middle C note is, let’s get familiar with the staff & clefs and start learning how to read and write music.